smarie/python-pytest-cases/docs/usage.md

 ## Test "suites": several steps on each case

 Sometimes you wish to execute a series of tests on the same dataset, and then to move to another one.
-This is feasible with `pytest_cases`:
+This is feasible with `pytest_cases`.

+### Identical cases for all the steps

+It is very easy define test steps and make them all use the same cases data.
+For this, simply:

+ - create several step functions
+ - create a single test function representing the "suite", and decorate it with `@test_steps`, as shown below:

 ```python
 from pytest_cases import test_steps, cases_data, CaseDataGetter, THIS_MODULE, \